 Guests can also pick up beverages and counter service items at the resort’s pool bar, The Sand Bar.
 It’s located near the Feature Pool.

-Lastly, Contemporary Grounds, a coffee bar off the lobby, is open daily from 6:00 a.m. until 1:00 p.m.
-You can pick up a custom latte art drink here too.
+Lastly, Contemporary Grounds, a coffee bar off the lobby, is open daily from 6:00 a.m. until 10:00 p.m.
+You can order a custom art latte at this location.

-For more details about dining options at the Contemporary, read over our restaurant guide for the resort.
+For more details about dining options at the Contemporary, we have a restaurant guide for the resort.

 Additionally, you’ll find many other restaurants at the surrounding resorts.
 Most are only a monorail or boat ride away.
 They include: